muralikrishnat/datetimetranslator/README.md

 {{ datetimeStamp | datetimetranslator:'fullDate':true}} //5 minutes ago
 ```

-Pass second param of filter as 'true' it will display TimeAgo format as showen above... one min ago,4 hours ago,one day ago......etc.,
+Pass second param of filter as 'true' it will display TimeAgo format as in above example... one min ago,4 hours ago,one day ago......etc.,

 examples are provided in index.html under the package.